occupationMeasurement/occupationMeasurement/README.md

 remotes::install_github("occupationMeasurement/occupationMeasurement")
 ```

 For a detailed overview of the package refer to `vignette("occupationMeasurement")` or take a look at `browseVignettes("occupationMeasurement")` to see a list of vignettes describing the package.
+All vignettes are also [available online](https://occupationmeasurement.github.io/occupationMeasurement/index.html).

 ## Using the interactive App